bartbes/CubeCreate/docs/source/guide/compiling.rst

 Compiling CubeCreate
 ********************

-Officially supported platforms for CubeCreate (those which include binaries) are currently Linux, Windows and Mac OS X.
+Officially supported platforms for CubeCreate (those which include/will include binaries) are currently Linux, FreeBSD, Windows and Mac OS X.

-It should work without problems also on Solaris, BSD and other UNIX-like or UNIX systems (official support will be added when we get bins).
+It should work without problems also on Solaris and other UNIX-like or UNIX systems.

 For different platforms, compilation instructions might differ a bit, so separate OSes will be explained separately.